Your skipper Eric Hull is a qualified commercial Master of Yachts captain for vessels up to 200 gross tons.

 Red wine is generally discouraged on boats (because of teak stains,) whereas champagne, white and sparkling wine are positively encouraged!

 It goes without saying, but under no circumstances should anything illegal be brought aboard.
-We could lose our licence, boat and livelihood should anything be found onboard that shouldn’t be there.
+We could lose our licence, boat and livelihood should anything be found onboard that shouldn’t be.

 CANCELATIONS: